Turneo/LightHouse/README.md

 A business application framework.

-Several NuGet packages are available:
+Several NuGet packages are already available.
+More will be published in the coming months:

 https://www.nuget.org/packages/LightHouse/
 https://www.nuget.org/packages/LightHouse.Core/